 Store the mapping file in the Files folder in your project.
 Make sure to keep this file up-to-date with the latest version of this file.
-Both the application and the help must be built using the same version of this file so the help links open the correct topics.
+Both the application and the help must be built using the same version of this file.

 Generate output from your project and test your context-sensitive help links.
-For more information, see “Testing Context-Sensitive HTML Help”.
+For more information, see “Testing Context-Sensitive HTML Help” on page 210.